ziggornif/gimme/README.md

 Each package will be stored in a bucket as a folder named `<package>@<version>` to manage packages versioning.

 The project use the Minio SDK to be compatible with all S3 providers.

+**💡NOTE : A caching system in front of the CDN is strongly recommended to improve performance.**

 ## Usage